CBorowski-dev/docs-operaton-org/content/update/minor/74-to-75/jboss.md

 This section describes changes in the engine’s default behavior.
 While the change is reasonable, your implementation may rely on the previous default behavior.
 Thus, the previous behavior can be restored for shared process engines by explicitly setting a configuration option.

-## Configuration of Job Executor Thread Pool in Camunda Wildfly 8 subsystem
+## Configuration of Job Executor Thread Pool in Operaton Wildfly 8 subsystem

-Beginning with 7.5, the Thread Pool used by the Job Executor is defined as part of the Camunda 7 Wildfly subsystem instead of the JBoss Threads subsystem.
+Beginning with 7.5, the Thread Pool used by the Job Executor is defined as part of the OperatonWildfly subsystem instead of the JBoss Threads subsystem.
 The reason is the deprecation and removal of the JBoss Threads subsystem since Wildfly 9.
-To be compatible with Wildfly 8-10, Camunda rewrote the existing subsystem.
+To be compatible with Wildfly 8-10, Operaton rewrote the existing subsystem.
-As a consequence, you must transfer your existing Thread Pool configuration from the JBoss Threads subsystem to the Camunda subsystem using the following steps.
+As a consequence, you must transfer your existing Thread Pool configuration from the JBoss Threads subsystem to the Operaton subsystem using the following steps.

-1. First, transfer the JBoss Threads configuration to the Camunda 7 subsystem.
+1. First, transfer the JBoss Threads configuration to the Operatonsubsystem.
 Search for the JBoss Threads subsystem configuration in your `standalone.xml` configuration.
 It looks similar to this example:

 	 ```xml
    <subsystem xmlns="urn:jboss:domain:threads:1.1">